samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

 - Lines beginning with a hash-tag (#) may be included as comments.
 These and blank lines will be ignored during analysis.

 - The file must contain the following four components in the following order: your predictions, a name for your computational protocol (that is 40 characters or less), the average compute time across all of the molecules in hours (GPU/CPU time for physical methods, query time for empirical methods), details of the computing resources and hardware used to make predictions, a list of the major software packages used, prediction method category, and a long-form methods description.
-Each of these components must begin with a line containing only the corresponding keyword: `Predictions:`, `Name:`, `Compute time:`, `Computing and hardware:`, `Software:`, `Category:`, and `Method:`, as illustrated in the example file.
+Each of these components must begin with a line containing only the corresponding keyword: `Predictions:`, `Participant name:`, `Participant organization:`, `Name:`, `Compute time:`, `Computing and hardware:`, `Software:`, `Category:`, `Method:`, and `Ranked:`, as illustrated in the example file.
 An example submission file can be found [here](example_submission_file/pKa-DanielleBergazinExampleFile-1.csv) to illustrate expected format when filling submission templates.

 - For Method Category section please state if your prediction method can be better classified as an experimental database lookup (DL), linear free energy relationship (LFER)[3], quantitative structure-property relationship or machine learning (QSPR/ML)[3], quantum mechanics without empirical correction (QM) models, quantum mechanics with linear empirical correction (QM+LEC), and combined quantum mechanics and molecular mechanics (QM+MM), or Other, using the category labels `DL`, `LFER`, `QSPR/ML`, `QM`, `QM+LEC`, `QM+MM` or `Other`.
 If you choose the “Other” category, please explain your decision in the beginning of Method Description section.